 9.1.
 There are no financial implications directly associated with this report.

 10. Climate Change, Sustainability and Environmental Implications

-10.1 There are no significant implications in terms of climate change, sustainability and environmental issues associated with this report.
+10.1.
+There are no implications for climate change, sustainability or the environment in terms of the information contained within this report.